Online Bachelor of Science in Criminology and Criminal Justice – Policing

 Total classes: 40

 Total credit hours: 120

 Have questions about the Criminology and Criminal Justice – Policing (BS)?
 Fill out this form and we’ll get in touch!

-Do you need a degree to be a police officer?
+Do you need a criminal justice degree to become a police officer?

 CRJ 315: Police Organization and Management

 CRJ 409: Police Accountability